vishnunairjanardhan/democms/src/content/posts/sales-promotion.md

             </div>
           </div>

-<h2 class="m-0 mb-4" id="Benefits-of-Sales-Promotions">Benefits of Sales Promotions</h2>
+<h2 class="m-0 mb-4" id="Benefits-of-Sales-Promotion">Benefits of Sales Promotion</h2>

-Sales promotions can be game-changers for businesses, influencing everything from customer acquisition to <a href="https://www.99minds.io/blog/what-is-brand-loyalty" role="link" target="_blanck">brand loyalty</a>.
+Sales promotion can be game-changers for businesses, influencing everything from customer acquisition to <a href="https://www.99minds.io/blog/what-is-brand-loyalty" role="link" target="_blanck">brand loyalty</a>.
 Here’s a closer look at the core benefits:
 <ol>
 <li>
 <h3>Increasing Brand Awareness</h3>

-Sales promotions amplify brand visibility by capturing attention through discounts, events, and interactive promotions.
+Sales promotion amplify brand visibility by capturing attention through discounts, events, and interactive promotions.
 For instance, a flash sale or a “limited-time offer” on social media attracts potential customers and increases exposure, drawing traffic to the brand’s online or physical store.
 </li>

 <li>